DO I NEED A WILL?

 SHOULD I GIFT ASSETS TO MY CHILDREN WHILE I’LL STILL LIVING TO AVOID THE STATE GETTING THEM?

 This is a tough question, and one we hear often.
-There a lot of consequences to giving assets away, especially your real estate.
+There a lot of consequences to giving assets away, especially real estate.
 One of the biggest ones is loss of control.
 Once you are no longer the owner of your property, you have no ability to stop the sale of the property, its mortgage, its transfer to another person, its mismanagement, even its destruction.
 You also do no longer have the ability to sell or mortgage the property yourself, even if you find yourself in need of cash in the future.
-If you transfer the asset to your child and they are sued or have creditors or get divorced, they could lose the property.
+If you transfer the asset to your child and that child is sued, has creditors or gets divorced, he or she could lose the property.
 There also is the psychological impact of no longer owning your property to consider, especially if it is your home.
-If the gift is worth more than $14,000, you will need to file a gift tax return although no tax will be due, as explained below.

 Gifting also has consequences if you foresee applying for MaineCare nursing home benefits.
 Upon application, MaineCare will look back five years to see if you transferred any assets.
 If you did, you will be ineligible for that value of benefits.
 If you contemplate needing MaineCare, we suggest meeting with Port City Legal before making gifts.